rtbrick/bngblaster/docsrc/sources/interfaces.rst

 ~~~~

 `DPDK <https://www.dpdk.org/>`_ support should be considered as experimental.
-This I/O mode is detailed explained in the :ref:`DPDK <dpdk>` section of the
+This I/O mode is detailed explained in the :ref:`DPDK <dpdk-usage>` section of the
 :ref:`performance guide <performance>`.